Kilroy was here: Other names

 Similar drawings appear in many countries.
 Herbie (Canada), Overby (Los Angeles, late 1960s), Flywheel, Private Snoops, The Jeep, and Clem (Canada) are alternative names.
-An advertisement in Billboard in November 1946 for plastic "Kilroys" also used the names Clem, Heffinger, Luke the Spook, Some, and Stinkie.
+An advertisement in Billboard in November 1946 for plastic "Kilroys" also used the names Clem, Heffinger, Luke the Spook, Smoe, and Stinkie.
 Luke the Spook was the name of a B-29 bomber, and its nose-art resembles the doodle and is said to have been created at the Boeing factory in Seattle.
 In Chile, the graphic is known as a "sapo" (slang for nosy).

 In Poland, Kilroy is replaced with "Józef Tkaczuk" or "M. Pulina".
 In Russia, the phrase "Vasya was here" (Здесь был Вася) is a notorious piece of graffiti.